-After the meeting Keegan, our secretary, puts the signed minutes into the School Council File.
-Keegan will type up the minutes ready for next meeting and give a copy to the Headteacher to consider our ideas.
+After the meeting Kalem, our secretary, puts the signed minutes into the School Council File.
+Kalem will type up the minutes ready for next meeting and give a copy to the Headteacher to consider our ideas.

 Did you know?

 School Councils have been around for around 40 years, but now with citizenship being taught, there are many more around.

 The government says that school councils are important but they aren't forcing schools to have one.